miielab/miienlp/examples/text_cleaning.md

 # Text Cleaning

-The only required input is the `raw_data_directory` (i.e., the folder containing the text data).
+The only required input is the `raw_data_directory` (i.e., the folder containing the text data) if you want to use the default option described below.
+If you want to clean the text for the purpose of using TokenCounts or WordEmbeddings, please refer to the specific yaml files below.

-## A few notes
 1. When only the raw text data directory is provided, the only cleaning performed will be:
     - removing excess new line characters and white spaces
     - removing non-ASCII characters

 2. When removing special characters, we do not remove the character `_`.
 This is because when using n-grams or some categorizations, we do not want to split up words.

-3. For case-sensitive domain categorizations, all words in a given list must be lowercase unless the word should only be categorized if uppercased.

-4. In order to perform domain categorizations, removing special characters is *highly recommended*.

 ### Example of a default input.yaml file